DangerousDaniel/My-Portfolio-Website-Recreation-Backend/README.md

 ### [Django](https://www.djangoproject.com/)
 ### [Django REST Framework](https://www.django-rest-framework.org/)

-## Term and Coditions
+## Term and Conditions
-This backend repo is a protfolio pice for my website recreation.
-You may read the code, and use in other repos as long modfty it for your needs.
-You may test out the REST API for read function of the backend website, but other CURD functionlty must be test by a fock and clone to down to a your computer.
-The backend link and admin username is avaviable upon request.
-This repo is own by Daniel Cox and copyright urder the stand licsence of insal copyright licence.
+This backend repo is a portfolio pice for my website recreation.
+You may read the code, and use in other repos as long modify it for your needs.
+You may test out the REST API for read function of the backend website, but other CURD functionally must be test by a fork and clone to down to a your computer.
+The backend link and admin username is available upon request.
+This repo is own by Daniel Cox and copyright under the stand copyright license.